computproteomics/PolySTest/README.md

 ## Citation
 When using PolySTest, please cite our paper:
-Veit Schw‰mmle, Christina E Hagensen, Adelina Rogowska-Wrzesinska, and Ole N. Jensen, doi: https://doi.org/10.1074/mcp.RA119.001777
+Veit Schw√§mmle, Christina E Hagensen, Adelina Rogowska-Wrzesinska, and Ole N. Jensen, doi: https://doi.org/10.1074/mcp.RA119.001777

 PolySTest can be run as shiny app on our server or using the docker version of the tool to avoid installation issues and computational bottlenecks.